The Next Passport

 The hearing was originally scheduled for January 13, 2026 and was postponed to allow the court additional time to prepare, as reported by Corriere d'Italia on October 31, 2025.

-The Sezioni Unite was asked to address two related legal questions: first, whether an Italian emigrant's naturalization in another country automatically stripped their minor children of Italian citizenship under Article 12 of Law 555/1912 — commonly called the “minor rule” or “minor issue” — and second, whether Law 74/2025 (the Decreto Tajani) applies retroactively to citizenship cases filed before March 28, 2025.
+The Sezioni Unite was asked to address two related legal questions: first, whether an Italian emigrant's naturalization in another country automatically stripped their minor children of Italian citizenship under Article 12 of Law 555/1912 — commonly called the "minor rule" or "Minor Issue" — and second, whether Law 74/2025 (the Decreto Tajani) applies retroactively to citizenship cases filed before March 28, 2025.
 According to reporting by Corriere d'Italia and ItalyGet, the court accepted attorney Marco Mellone's request to have the retroactivity question examined alongside the minor rule, broadening the scope of the ruling beyond the originally referred issue.

 Three cases were joined for the hearing.
 Two are represented by attorney Marco Mellone (ricorsi 18354/2024 and 18357/2024, according to ItalyGet and Corriere d'Italia) and the third by attorney Monica Restanio.
 Attorney Graziella Cerulli is also named in AP reporting as counsel alongside Mellone.